 What is James City County doing to help protect our community?

-County officials are in regular communication with the Virginia Department of Health to stay informed on this rapidly evolving situation.
+County officials are in regular communication with the Virginia Department of Health (VDH) to stay informed on this evolving situation.

-The County will continue to follow guidelines issued from Governor Northam’s office, and citizens are encouraged to practice social distancing, wear face masks, and clean hands regularly to limit disease transmission.
+The County will continue to follow guidelines issued from Governor Northam’s office, and citizens are required to wear face masks in County facilities, encouraged to practice social distancing and clean hands regularly to limit disease transmission.

 Are James City County offices and facilities closed?